 Our Review: This was a brave attempt to create a very light-hearted comedy drama mixed together with a dark mystery thriller.
 Looking back, it was frankly never going to quite work and thus perhaps not a surprise that it found itself on the end of many negative reviews.

-Personally, we've found it very hard indeed to review this show.
-You see, just 30 minutes into the first episode we had to give up watching - we found it just un-bearably bad.
-We never have managed to build up the courage to watch the other 4.5 hours, so can't say whether it got any better or not.
+Unfortunatley, we found ourselves giving up just half way through the first episode - it was that unbearably bad.
+We never managed to build up the courage to watch the other 4.5 hours, so can't say whether it got any better or not.

-In the half hour we did see, the plot has us so baffled it hurt, the wooden acting (with dodgy accents) angered us immensely, the shallow characters alienated us completely, and the lack of realism (characters having sex in the office left, right and centre) completely blew what little interest we had in whether they all lived or died.
+In the half hour we did see, the plot had us so baffled it hurt.
+Wooden acting (with dodgy accents) angered us immensely, the shallow characters alienated us completely, and the lack of realism (characters having sex in the office left, right and centre) completely blew what little interest we had in whether they all lived or died.
 Frankly, it was one of the most painful thirty minutes we've had to endure in the name of this website.
-BUT...

 However, we BCG editors are not within the female target audience of the series, so fully concede we might be missing something.
 Maybe.